Your face is the first thing people notice about you. That means your makeup can make or break a feminine first impression.

 4. Practice, practice, practice

 Makeup is like any other skill – the more you practice, the better you get.
-And the better you get at doing your makeup, the prettier and more convincing you will look as a woman.
+And the better you get at putting on makeup, the more attractive and feminine you will look as a woman.

 A fun way to practice is to find makeup tutorials on YouTube that you can follow along with.
-Here are some good ones:
+Below is a great one featuring Casey Blake demonstrating daily makeup for trans women:

 5. Book a lesson with a professional makeup artist